 Wednesday 19th November is the sixth annual National Freelancers Day; a day designed to put freelancing at the forefront of the political agenda and to show how the power of independent professionals can be unlocked to help drive the UK’s economy.

-To celebrate a day in spotlight Kingsbridge are running a special competition on Twitter to show some love to freelancers across the UK.
+To celebrate a day in the spotlight, Kingsbridge is running a special competition on Twitter to show some love to freelancers across the UK.

 Entering is easy.
 All you have to do is Tweet us directly at @KingsbridgeProf and finish this sentence, “I love freelancing because…” using the hashtag #NFD2014.

 From the best answers, we’ll pick five runners-up, who’ll each win £20 in Amazon vouchers, and the winner will be the proud recipient of a brand new iPad mini 2.